mccloudiii/mccloudiii.github.io/_posts/2020-04-22-Simplifying Network Configs: A Jinja2 Guide.md

  no shutdown
 !
 ```

-Now, imagine you want to switch to a Juniper router.
+> Now, imagine you want to switch to a Juniper router.
 This demonstrates the true power of templating: easily adapting configurations to different devices.
+{: .prompt-tip }

 ```python
 # Juniper interface template